 Will FIRE, or FLDF, be my lawyers?

 Submitting a case to FLDF does not establish an attorney-client relationship between the faculty member and the program, or with FIRE.
 Nor will FLDF or FIRE represent you as your lawyers — that is the role of FLDF participating attorneys.
-The only exception is for matters handled separately, outside of FLDF, by FIRE’s Litigation Project, which are pursued only in a very narrow range of cases, subject to retainer agreements specific to that representation.
+The only exception is for matters handled separately, outside of FLDF, by FIRE’s Litigation Project, which are pursued only in a very narrow range of cases, subject to a signed letter agreeing to that representation.

 How are FLDF participating attorneys selected?